valerio-vaccaro/EasyMiner/README.md

 pio run -e esp32s3-headless -t upload
 ```

 On first boot, connect to the `EasyMiner_XXXX` access point.
 Use the captive portal to set Wi-Fi, wallet, worker, and pool settings.
-Once connected, open the device IP in a browser.
+Once connected, open `http://easyminer.local/` from a device on the same network.
+If mDNS is unavailable, use the device IP shown in the serial log or router DHCP list.
 The dashboard uses HTTP port `80` and WebSocket port `81`.

 ## 📥 Firmware files